Bangladesh Administrative Service: Field Administration

 In field administration, BAS officers play two different roles from the start of their career: as a "commissioner" delivering government policy in their geographic unit, and as Executive Magistrate.
 They execute the powers of executive magistracy to the extent specified by government directives and Acts of Parliament.

 Section 10 of the Code of Criminal Procedure specifies that a Deputy Commissioner, Additional Deputy Commissioner, Senior Assistant Commissioner (also UNO) and Assistant Commissioner (also of Land) are all Executive Magistrates in field administration.

 Additionally, as per sub section 10(5), if required, the government can empower any member of Bangladesh Administrative Service as an Executive Magistrate by means of deputation e.g. Executive Magistrate in organisations like Bangladesh Road and Transport Authority (BRTA), City Corporations, Ports, Airports etc.

 Bangladesh Civil Service Administration Academy

 The academy provides a five-month long basic training course related to law and administration for newly appointed officers of Bangladesh Civil Service (Administration) cadre, and various periodical training for officers of different levels.
 In addition, a one-year "Master in Public Policy and Management (MPPM)" course is delivered by the academy to mid-ranking BAS officers.

 The academy is headed by the Rector, who is of the rank of Secretary to the Government.

 Administrative Service Association

 The Bangladesh Administrative Service Association (BASA) is a professional platform and club for all the members of the BAS, including retired officers.
 The association's headquarters is located in Eskaton, Dhaka.

-BASA arranges an annual get-together its for members, with the Prime Minister and Cabinet Secretary appearing regularly as the chief guests.
+BASA arranges an annual get-together for its members, with the Prime Minister and Cabinet Secretary appearing regularly as the chief guests.